greenelab/xswap-manuscript/manuscript.md

 https://github.com/greenelab/xswap-analysis/blob/4f06bdaf1f034af9136e25c03f9891a145b9bf91/nb/8.fig6.prior_exact_vs_approx/plot_prior_exact_vs_approx.ipynb
 -->

-Further discussion of this approximate edge prior and an derivation are available in [the supplement](#approx-prior-supp).

 ### Prediction tasks {#tasks}

 We performed three prediction tasks to assess the performance of the edge prior.
 We compared the permutation-based prior with two additional predictors: our analytical approximation of the edge prior and the product of source and target degree, scaled to the range [0, 1] so that we could assess its calibration as well as its discrimination.
 We used 20 biomedical networks from the Hetionet heterogeneous network [@doi:10.7554/eLife.26726] that had at least 2000 edges for the first two tasks ([Supplemental table](#networks)).

 In the first task, we computed the degree-based predictors (edge prior, scaled degree product, and analytical prior approximation), and predicted the original edges in the network by rank-ordering node pair edge predictions by the node pairs' predictor values.
 We used node pairs that lacked an edge in the original network as negative examples and those with an edge as positive examples.
 To assess the methods' predictive performances, we computed the area under the receiver operating characteristic (AUROC) curve for all three predictors.

 In the second task, we sampled 70% of edges from each of the networks, computed predictors on the sampled network, then predicted held-out edges.
 For this task, negative examples were node pairs in which an edge did not exist in either original or sampled network, while positive samples were those node pairs without an edge in the sampled network but with an edge in the original network.